 With their robots even this would be too sneaky.
 This one believed when robots that disassembled him, basically, told him they're handless models.
 It gets better when Edge turns off his transponder, other robots don't even recognize him as a robot.
 Conversely, recognize as a robot anything with a proper transponder.

 Robots are programmed to identify each other by transponder signal — which makes sense as they can move their "brains" around.
-It also makes a perfect disguise, to the point that they can have a masquerade this way.
+It also makes a perfect disguise, to the point that they can have a masquerade this way (also that motorcycle?
+Gets used later).
 And see "ghosts".
 They are not stupid or gullible, they just don't have the necessary shape recognition algorithms.

 In the storyline where Roomies! started getting really strange, a group of aliens escape the notice of the general populace by putting funny shapes on their heads and claiming to be Teletubbies.